 Thévenin has been studying pHLIP since 2006, when he joined the lab of Donald M. Engelman, a Yale biophysicist, as a postdoctoral researcher.
 Engelman had previously discovered that pHLIP changes shape at a low pH and that this property could be used against cancers.

-In Engelman's lab, Thévenin successfully demonstrated that pHLIP could deliver cell-impermeable drug molecules inside cells.
+In Engelman’s lab, Thévenin demonstrated that pHLIP could deliver cell-impermeable drug molecules inside cells.

 Today, Thévenin’s group makes pHLIP in the lab.
 To do so, Burns links amino acids to each other using a process called solid-phase peptide synthesis and then joins MMAE and pHLIP with a disulfide bond.
 She is also currently synthesizing MMAE in a process that requires 19 steps.

 Thévenin has two other research projects that are related to cell membrane proteins and biophysics.
-In one, which is also funded by the National Cancer Institute, he seeks to understand how a specific family of membrane proteins (the receptor protein tyrosine phosphatases) assemble and influence cell signaling.
+In one, he seeks to understand how a specific family of membrane proteins (the receptor protein tyrosine phosphatases) assemble and influence cell signaling.
 In another, he is developing backscattering interferometry to study membrane proteins.